DourivalPimentel/nyctaxitrips/README.md

 <a href="https://docs.databricks.com/getting-started/quick-start.html#step-2-create-a-cluster">Quick guide to start a cluster inside Databricks Community Edition if needed.</a>

 Although it may seem like a lot, every step is quite simple and fast.
-The longer one being the wait for the start of the cluster which may take up to 5 minutes.
+The wait time for the start of the cluster may take up to 5 minutes, the longest in all the process.

-After creating and starting the cluster, and importing the script to your databricks account, you can assign that script to the cluster and press the button "Run All" to re-run the analysis yourself.
+After creating and starting the cluster, and importing the script to your databricks account, you can assign the script to the cluster and press the button "Run All" to re-run the analysis yourself.
 It won't take more than 15 minutes to re-run everything inside the cluster provided for community databricks accounts.

 ## Analysis Results